-A heated dog house is a great way to keep you dogs warm in cold weather.
-Fortunately most dog owners realize the necessity of assuring their dogs are warm and safe in winter.
-However every year many dogs freeze to death or suffer from exposure to the elements.
 There are many ways to heat a dog house.
-If you do a little research you a method you are comfortable with and that meet your budget.
+A heated dog house is a great way to keep your dogs warm in cold weather.
+Fortunately, most dog owners realize the necessity of assuring their dogs are warm and safe in winter.
+However, every year, many dogs freeze to death or suffer from exposure to the elements.
+If you do a little research, you will find a method you are comfortable with that meets your budget.

-One winter, I saw a tiny ball of fur on a lawn tied to the railing of front porch.
-It was laying down and all balled up trying to keep warm.
-It took all my strength, not to get out of my car and take that puppy home.
+One winter, I saw a tiny ball of fur on a lawn tied to the railing of the front porch.
+It was lying down and all balled up, trying to keep warm.
+It took all my strength not to get out of my car and take that puppy home.

-Many dogs enjoy the snow and the cold weather, but there are precautions we need to make, just to assure they don't get frostbite, or suffer from hypothermia when the temperature really drops.
-There are many things we can do to help, from using extra clothing to placing a heating pad in the doghouse.
+Many dogs enjoy the snow and the cold weather, but there are precautions we need to take just to ensure they don't get frostbite or suffer from hypothermia when the temperature really drops.
+There are many things we can do to help, from using extra clothing, to placing a heating pad in the doghouse.